Age Related Macular Degeneration Treatment

 - Visual hallucinations are one of the common age related macular degeneration symptoms in people with severe visual loss of any cause.

 Know about your symptoms and get a cure with age related macular degeneration treatment in ayurveda.

 - Dry AMD - It is a quite common type.
 About 80% of people who suffer from AMD have the dry form.
 It occurs when parts of the macula get thinner with age and tiny spots of protein grow.
 You slowly lose central vision.
 It is an early stage of the disease.
 However, visual impairment from dry AMD can continue to progress year after year, eventually leading to significant vision loss.

 - Wet AMD - This type is less common but much more severe.
 This type occurs when the new, abnormal blood vessels grow under the retina.
 These vessels may leak blood or other fluids, causing scarring of the macula.
 The person may lose vision faster with wet AMD than with dry AMD.

 Various comprehensive dilated eye exams can detect AMD.
 The eye exam may include the following:

-- Visual acuity test- This eye chart measures how well patient see at distances.
+- Visual acuity test- This eye chart measures how well a patient sees at distances.

 - Dilated eye exam- The doctor places drops in your eyes to widen or dilate the pupils.
 This provides a better view of the back of your eye.
 Then, using a special magnifying lens, he or she then looks at your retina and optic nerve for signs of AMD and other eye problems.